Hyperparameter Optimization in Machine Learning

 One of the main challenges of HPO is that training and validating a machine learning algorithm each time the objective function is evaluated can be expensive.
 This is particularly true for modern machine learning algorithms applied to large datasets, such as deep neural networks, which can often take hours or days to train.
 In this chapter, we consider how to obtain and exploit low-fidelity signals that serve as approximations of the objective function.
-These auxiliary metrics are much faster to evaluate than computing the full objective function and often provide a strong enough signal to guide the optimization process.
+These auxiliary metrics are faster to evaluate and often provide a strong enough signal to guide the optimization process.

 We begin with an overview of different types of fidelities in Section~\ref{sec:mf_hpo}.
 Section~\ref{sec:mf_rs} explores methods for multi-fidelity optimization based on randomly sampling configurations.
 Finally, in Section~\ref{sec:mf-modelbased}, we examine multi-fidelity approaches that leverage probabilistic models to guide the search.